QubesOS/qubes-doc/introduction/support.md

 Beyond this, users should not expect any specific action from the moderation team.
 Specifically, users should not request that posts or messages be deleted or edited by a moderator.
-Users are reminded that, in most venues, anything posted will be sent out as an email to other others, and these emails cannot be deleted from others' inboxes.
+Users are reminded that, in most venues, anything posted will be sent out as an email to others, and these emails cannot be deleted from others' inboxes.

 ### Specific mailing list rules and notes